phasteddie/gettingdata-cp1/README.md

 submit.txt: final dataset submitted for the project

-CodeBook.md: a document describing the data, variables used, and transformations applied in order to produce submit.txt
+CodeBook.md: a document describing the data, variables used, and transformations applied in order to produce submit.txt# gettingdata-cp1